jpulakka/nordpool_diff/README.md

 But after that (in 2022) https://github.com/JaccoR/hass-entso-e became available.
 Besides being 100 % legal to use[^1],
 ENTSO-E also covers wider range of markets than Nord Pool.

-Since v0.2.0 hass-entso-e is preferred and default, but nordpool still works, and can also be used as an automatic fallback mechanism to complement hass-entso-e when ENTSO-E API is down.
+Since v0.2.0 ENTSO-E is preferred and default, but Nord Pool still works, and can also be used as an automatic fallback mechanism to complement hass-entso-e when ENTSO-E API is down.
 The logic is as follows:
 1. Look up prices from hass-entso-e, if exists.
 2. If less than N upcoming hours available, then look up prices from nordpool too, if exists.